 - 3 tablespoons all-purpose flour

 - icing sugar

-Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.
-Line a baking dish of approximately 21x32 cm/ 8x13 inch with baking paper.
+- Preheat the oven to 400 degrees Fahrenheit/ 200 degrees Celsius.
+Line a baking dish of approximately 8x13 inches/21x32 cm with baking paper.

-Place the flour, butter, sugar, salt and egg in the food processor.
+- Dough: Place the flour, butter, sugar, salt, and egg in the food processor.
 Mix shortly until the dough comes together.
 The dough is pretty soft, but if you think it is way too sticky add an extra tablespoon flour.

-In the meantime prepare the fruit.
-Stone the peaches and quarter them.
+- Prepare the fruit in the meantime.
+Stone the nectarines or peaches and quarter them.
 If they are very large, cut them into eights.

-Take the cake out of the oven, sprinkle it evenly with the breadcrumbs and arrange the peach quarters/eights on top.
+- Take the cake out of the oven, sprinkle it evenly with the breadcrumbs and arrange the nectarine slices on top.
 Place back in the oven and bake for another 10 minutes.

 - Mix topping: In the meantime separate the eggs.
 Beat the egg whites until stiff.
 Beat the egg yolks with the 3 tablespoons sugar.
 Add the flour to the egg yolk mixture and incorporate.
 Fold in the beaten egg whites.

 - Bake topping: Pour this mixture over the cake and continue baking for another 15 minutes or until golden brown and baked through.